cschiewek/devise_ldap_authenticatable/README.md

-My changes to the plugin are in the [Rails 3 Branch](http://github.com/dpmcnevin/devise_ldap_authenticatable/tree/rails3)

-Devise LDAP Authenticatable - Based on Devise-Imapable
+Devise LDAP Authenticatable
 =================

 Devise LDAP Authenticatable is a LDAP based authentication strategy for the [Devise](http://github.com/plataformatec/devise) authentication framework.

 If you are building applications for use within your organization which require authentication and you want to use LDAP, this plugin is for you.

-This is a fork of http://github.com/cschiewek/devise_ldap_authenticatable intended to be used with a Rails 3 application as a gem.
+For a screencast with an example application, please visit: [http://random-rails.blogspot.com/2010/07/ldap-authentication-with-devise.html](http://random-rails.blogspot.com/2010/07/ldap-authentication-with-devise.html)

 Requirements
 ------------